Atiwat-R/WebApp-Dev-Project/PROPOSAL.md

 ## Key features

-- Login system for each user.
+- Authentication system for each user
+    - Login and Register
+    - Email and Password authentication
+    - Unable to access other pages before login
+    - Once logged in, cannot access Login & Register page until Logout
-- Users can create and edit posts.
+- Users can create posts
-- Each post have title and text, and username of the poster.
+    - Each post have title and text, and username of the poster
-- Poster and other users can leave comments under each post.
+    - Poster and other users can leave comments under each post
+    - Clicking a post redirects them to comments under each post
+- Users can comment on any posts
-- Each comment contains username and text.
+    - Each comment contains username and text
-- Routing to different pages for each discussion topics (one page for video games, another for movies, etc. There will be fixed number of pages.)
+- Routing to different pages for each functionality
+    - Home page, aka Post Panel that display all Posts
+    - Create Post, allows user to create post
+    - Comments, clicking on Posts brings them here where they can Comment
+    - Profile, shows user info.
+Can change display name here

 ## Optional features

 - Like/Dislike button and counter for each post
+- Timestamp on Post and Comments
 - Better site decoration